SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 Duration: 0:05:00

 You are a member of the engineering team at the _NYC Modern Taxi Co_, a fictional taxi cab company based in New York City.
 Your team is playing from behind and racing to catch up with technology innovation introduced to the industry by Rideshare competitors such as Uber and Lyft.
 In order for the company to survive and eventually thrive your team has convinced the board that transforming the companies' IT systems is of utmost importance.
-Your team has done it's research and determined that moving to an Event-Driven Architecture is essential to future rapid innovation and has already kicked this initiative off by deploying a Solace Event Mesh and updating the taxi fleet to stream real-time events that include ride and location information.
+Your team has done its research and determined that moving to an Event-Driven Architecture is essential to future rapid innovation and has already kicked this initiative off by deploying a Solace Event Mesh and updating the taxi fleet to stream real-time events that include ride and location information.
 We know what the fleet is up to!
 Now it's time to start to continually improve and provide a world class customer experience.

 In order to react in a real-time manner the team has decided that we want to process the updates as they stream in from the fleet of taxis instead of putting them directly into a datastore and then having to retrieve them to do processing later.
 To prototype this work, you'll see a high level design in the diagram below.
 Since we already have the taxi fleet streaming their updates into our PubSub+ Event Mesh we need to do the following:

-1. 🚖 Create and capture this **design** in the PubSub+ Event Portal where we can define our Event-Driven Architecture, including its' components: Applications, Events and Schemas.
+1. 🚖 Create and capture this **design** in the PubSub+ Event Portal where we can define our Event-Driven Architecture, including its components: Applications, Events, and Schemas.
 This will allow us to define the details needed to implement, visualize and extend the architecture as it evolves, and share/collaborate with our entire engineering team as we continue to innovate.
-2. 🚕 Next up we're going to **document** some of the designed applications and events so that they can be understood and reused by others.
+2. 🚕 Next up we're going to **document** few applications and events so that they can be understood and reused by others.
 3. 🚕 We will **discover** existing implementation by running a discovery scan of a Kafka Cluster to reverse engineer what another team at NYC Taxi already has implemented
 4. 🚕 Learn, Understand and Reuse some of our events in a new use case
 5. 🚖 Lastly we'll **develop** the _ProcessPayment_ microservice that that receives the stream of _RideUpdated_ events, charges the customer's credit card and generate a _PaymentCharged_ Event.